 - Extensive renovations throughout Camp Lochalsh

-- New Roof on lodge - Loch Island
+- All new metal roofs on four cabins - Loch Island

-- 3 New Mercury 15 h.p. electric start outboards
+- 15 new Evinrude four stroke 15 h.p. electric start outboards

 a look at two of our portage lakes as seen from the air: